alezirczy/SQL-Projects/#1 - Soccer Leagues/README.md

 [Return](#Questions)

-**1. In the "match" table, find the season with the highest average goal difference per game.
+**In the "match" table, find the season with the highest average goal difference per game.
 Shows the season and the average goal difference (goals for - goals against) rounded to two decimal places.**
 ````sql

 SELECT